AI governance and policy

 Industry work

-Internal policy and corporate governance at the largest AI labs themselves is also important for reducing risks from AI.
+Internal policy and corporate governance at the largest AI companies themselves is also important for reducing risks from AI.

 At the highest level, deciding who sits on corporate boards, what kind of influence those boards have, and the incentives the organisation faces can have a major impact on a company’s choices.
 Many of these roles are filled by people with extensive management and organisational leadership experience, such as founding and running companies.